Landsea Homes Schedules First Quarter 2023 Earnings Release and Conference Call

-/EIN News/ -- DALLAS, April 17, 2023 (GLOBE NEWSWIRE) -- Landsea Homes Corporation (Nasdaq: LSEA) announced today that the company will release its results for the first quarter of 2023 before the market opens on Wednesday, May 3, 2023.
+DALLAS, April 17, 2023 (GLOBE NEWSWIRE) -- Landsea Homes Corporation LSEA announced today that the company will release its results for the first quarter of 2023 before the market opens on Wednesday, May 3, 2023.
 The company will host a conference call on the same day at 10:00 AM Eastern Time to discuss its financial results and conduct a question-and-answer session.

 Conference Call Details: